Why are there so many parrots in Los Angeles?

-If you’ve ever been on a peaceful afternoon walk through Santa Monica or Northeast Los Angeles, you may have seen them fly overhead or heard them squawking in their communal roosts.
+(KTLA) — If you’ve ever been on a peaceful afternoon walk through Santa Monica, California, or Northeast Los Angeles, you may have seen them fly overhead or heard them squawking in their communal roosts.

 Thousands of non-native parrots call Los Angeles home, much to the enjoyment of the local community of bird enthusiasts.